Danny Sullivan (technologist)

 Danny Sullivan is an American technologist, journalist, and entrepreneur.
 He is the founder of Search Engine Watch in 1997, one of the earliest online publications about search engine marketing.
 He also launched Search Engine Strategies, one of the earliest search marketing trade shows.
 After selling both companies in 2006, he co-founded Search Engine Land, another search marketing publication.
 In 2017, he joined Google as an adviser at the search division of the company.

-He has been credited with popularizing the term “search engine marketing” and has been described as the father of the search engine marketing industry.
+He has been credited with popularizing the term "search engine marketing" and has been described as the father of the search engine marketing industry.

 Biography

 Sullivan was born in 1965 and raised in California.
 He graduated from the University of California, Irvine, and was a reporter for the Los Angeles Times and the Orange County Register.
 He helped found Maximized Online with programmer Ken Spreitzer.
 Later he married Lorna Harris, and lived for several years in Chitterne, a small village in England.
 They have two sons.
 The family moved to Newport Beach, California.
 Sullivan popularized the term Search Engine Marketing in an article on Search Engine Watch although he does not take credit for coining the term.

 Sullivan was the chief content officer at Third Door Media, and co-founded Search Engine Land, an industry publication that covers news and information about search engines, search marketing, SEO and SEM topics.
 Third Door Media also produces Marketing Land, a sister website that covers broader digital marketing topics including social media, display advertising, email marketing, analytics, mobile, and marketing technology.
 Search Engine Land and Marketing Land are owned by Third Door Media, of which Danny Sullivan was partner and chief content officer.
 He retired from his position as chief content officer at Third Door Media in June 2017.

 In October 2017, Sullivan announced that he would be joining Google as an adviser at its search division.
 He is Google's public Search Liaison, who helps people better understand search and helps Google better hear public feedback.

-Sullivan was one of the 50 marketing influencers, according to Entrepreneur, in 2015.